-Setting up Inbound Proxy on a Dedicated Static IP on Heroku
+Set up Inbound Proxy-Heroku Dedicated Static IP

 Setting up a Static Dedicated IP address that can connect to HTTPS on Heroku.

 Resolution Submit a request to our Support to be transferred to a dedicated proxy. (this is offered to any customer on Enterprises plan and above).